thecomplexityproject/cognitivecomplexity/documentation/bugs.md

 ### Wrong reuse

 > **Definition**
+>
-> A ***reuse*** of a program, a feature or a code snippet, is its use in a context defined by different specs.
+> A ***reuse*** of a program, a feature or a code snippet `s`, is the usage of `s` in a context defined by specs which are different from the original specs.

 **Example**

-Assume that a client asked to develop a web page displaying the pre-tax of a some articles.
+Assume that a client asked to develop a web page for professionals displaying the pre-tax of some articles.
 Assume that there is no bug, and that the code snippet below returns the correct value :

 ```ts
 // Code snippet s